Spanish Phone Conversation Shortcuts: 21 Versatile Phone Phrases

 How to Practice for a Spanish Phone Conversation

 YouTube is a good source for telephone dialogues and similar tools.
 For instance, Calico Spanish Songs for Kids offers a song about answering the telephone.
-LCF Clubs/Babelzone has another song on telephone conversations.
-Both songs teach common vocabulary and phrases you might use on phone.
-Plus, the songs are catchy, making them easy to memorize.
-This will allow you to always remember the words simply by playing through the songs in your head.
+LCF Clubs also has a song on telephone conversations that teaches common vocabulary and phrases you might use on phone.

 For a dialogue, you might try 123dialogues, which offers a useful mock telephone conversation.